ldiw-legacy/LDIR-Mobile/CONTRIBUTING.md

 A Pull Request needs to stay open for at least 48 hours (72 hours on a weekend) from when it is submitted, even after it gets approved and passes the CI.
 This is to make sure that everyone has a chance to weigh in.
 If the changes are trivial, collaborators may decide it doesn't need to wait.
 A Pull Request may well take longer to be merged in.
-All these precautions are important because LDIR is widely used, so don't be discouraged!
+All these precautions are important because World Cleanup is widely used, so don't be discouraged!

 ## Developer's Certificate of Origin 1.1